manubot/manubot/README.md

 ### Webpage

 The `manubot webpage` command populates a `webpage` directory with Manubot output files.
-The `webpage` directory tree is organized as the source of a manuscript website.
-This utility assumes the directory structure and outputs used by [Rootstock](https://github.com/manubot/rootstock).
-Specifically, it should be run from a manuscript's root directory that contains an `output` and `webpage` directory.

 <!-- test codeblock contains output of `manubot webpage --help` -->
 ```